the1lab/1lab/CONTRIBUTING.md

 If the RHS is an application, the LHS line **should** include the head function, and as many arguments as possible, respecting the rules above if there is a trailing block argument.
-Arguments placed on continuing lines **must** be indented two spaces farther than the function definition.
-If the head function can't be placed on the LHS line because of the length limit, the entire body **should** be moved to a continuing line, which itself **must** be indented two spaces.
-In this situation, the subsequent arguments **should** be indented *four* spaces relative to the function definition.
+Arguments placed on continuing lines **must** be indented a step relative to the clause.
+If the head function can't be placed on the LHS line because of the length limit, the entire body **should** be moved to a continuing line, which itself **must** be indented a step.
+In this situation, the subsequent arguments **should** be indented *two* steps (relative to the clause).

 ```agda
 -- If possible, prefer: